nawarhalabi/Prosodylab-Aligner/README.md

     ...

 Resampling this way can take a long time, especially with large sets of data.
 It is therefore recommended that samplerate specifications are made using `resample.sh`.
 This requires installing SoX (see above installation instructions).

+### HMM Topology

+You can - optionally - change the default topology of the HMMs used for all or specific phones.
+Before running, you can either edit the model/proto file which is used by default for all phones or create a new file containing an HTK HMM definition and name it exactly as one of the phones and this phone's default HMM topology (in proto) will be overridden by this files HMM.
+We provide proto with the aligner.

 ### Resampling Data Files